microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Whiteboard design session/WDS student guide - Cognitive services and deep learning.md

 2. For the solution you propose, what is the range of value of the sentiment score, and how would you interpret that value?

-3. Next, pseudo code on how to use the Text Analytics Python APIs for their text analytics use cases.
+3. Write some pseudo code to describe how the Text Analytics APIs could be used for Contoso's text analytics use cases.
+(The actual solution may use the Python SDK or REST APIs)

 _Summarizing claim text_

 1. The team at Contoso has heard about a Python library called Gensim, which has a summarize function.
 Given an input of text, it can extract a summary of the desired length.
 Contoso would like their PoC to implement its summarization functionality initially using Gensim.
 However, the process they follow to deploy the summarization capability should also enable them to replace Gensim with another library or with the use of their own custom trained models if desired down the road.
 Describe how Contoso should deploy the summarization service to meet these requirements?

-2. Discuss with Contoso team the Text Analytics extractive summarization capability that is currently in preview and how that can be used in place of Gensim when it becomes generally available.
+2. Discuss with Contoso team the Text Analytics extractive summarization capability that is in preview (as of November 2021) and how that can be used in place of Gensim when it becomes generally available.

 **Prepare**